ashwinravrao/Packup/README.md

-# Locrate Moving Manager
+# Locrate Packing Helper

-Know what's inside your boxes during a move.
-Simply snap a photo of each item as you pack.
-When you're at your new home, scan the number written on the side of your box and see a gallery of items without ever having to cut any tape.
+Locrate is a convenient system for keeping track of your box contents during a move.
+Simply snap a photo of each item as you pack, and label your boxes using the auto generated id numbers.
+At your new home, scan the side of a box and instantly see a gallery of items inside.
+Unlike with other apps that rely on bar/QR codes that need to be printed and can fall off, Locrate uses machine learning to recognize hand-written labels!

-Locrate Moving Manager is built using some of the latest libraries and frameworks, including:
+Locrate is built using some of the latest libraries and frameworks, including:

 - MVVM
 - Room